dkeza/goexpenses/README.md

 # goexpenses
-Simple expenses web application written in Go, using Echo and SQLite
+Simple expenses web application written in Go, using Echo and SQLite.
+You can define expenses and incomes, and then enter posts.
+It is possible to enter amounts in RSD or EUR currency.

 Build and installation